saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-6-arista-eapi-using-pyeapi.md

 lr.lon01#
 </pre>

-This is a nice way to see what what return value you will be dealing with.
+This is a nice way to see what return value you will be dealing with.

 <br>